SamanvaySaxena/SanitX/README.md

 could be:

-* malicious hidden instructions, or
+* malicious hidden instructions targeting an LLM, or
-* a legitimate footnote.
+* a legitimate legal footnote.

 Likewise: